House of Lords, 2009

 - Furthermore, the finding of disability was a threshold.
 “In most cases, the question is whether the employer should have made reasonable adjustments to cater for the disability.
 The real issue in this case is whether it was reasonable to expect the employer to continue to adjust the working environment to take account of Mrs Boyle’s problems with her voice or whether it was not.
 The employer needs to know this in real time, and not to have to wait until a Tribunal has heard all the evidence and reached a conclusion about what is more likely than not to happen in the future.
 As with the child care cases, the question here should be, are these adverse effects sufficiently likely to require us to consider what, if any, adjustment should be made to take account of them?”

-Baroness Hale, Lord Brown and Lord Neuberger evidently considered that this ‘could well happen’ interpretation also applies in DDA Sch 1 para 2(2).
-Para 2(2) says that where an impairment ceases to have the required substantial adverse effect, it is to be treated as continuing to do so if the effect is ‘likely’ to recur (Likelihood of re-occurrence…).
+Baroness Hale, Lord Brown and Lord Neuberger evidently considered that this ‘could well happen’ interpretation also applied in DDA Sch 1 para 2(2): see paragraphs 52, 78 and 81 of the House of Lords judgment.
+Para 2(2) said that where an impairment ceases to have the required substantial adverse effect, it is to be treated as continuing to do so if the effect is ‘likely’ to recur (Disability: Likelihood of re-occurrence).
 Baroness Hale comments that paragraph 6 and paragraph 2(2) are quite different from one another.
-In the first the adverse effects of the impairment would still be there if they were not being treated or corrected in some way.
-In the second the adverse effects are no longer there but there is an underlying susceptibility which means that they may recur.
+In paragraph 6 the adverse effects of the impairment would still be there if they were not being treated or corrected in some way.
+In paragraph 2(2) the adverse effects are no longer there but there is an underlying susceptibility which means they may recur.

-Lord Hope (at paragraph 3) commented that this interpretation of ‘likely’ in Sch 1 para 6 applied throughout the UK, not just in Northern Ireland (and the same doubtless applies for Sch 1 para 2(2)).
+Lord Hope (at paragraph 3) comments that this interpretation of ‘likely’ in Sch 1 para 6 applies throughout the UK, not just in Northern Ireland (and the same doubtless applies for Sch 1 para 2(2)).

-Lord Rodger reached the same conclusion on Sch 1 para 6 but did not want to base it on the “supposed difficulty for doctors in determining the issue … on the balance of probabilities.”
-Subject to side effects, “a doctor does not prescribe a continuing course of drug or other treatment only where she considers that there is more than a 50% chance of the condition or symptoms recurring.
+Lord Rodger reached the same conclusion on Sch 1 para 6, ie he supported the ‘could well happen’ test, but did not want to base it on the “supposed difficulty for doctors in determining the issue … on the balance of probabilities.”
+He said that “a doctor does not prescribe a continuing course of drug or other treatment only where she considers that there is more than a 50% chance of the condition or symptoms recurring.
 She does so when she considers that there is a significant risk of that happening – when ‘it could well happen, to use [the Court of Appeal’s] phrase, and when, accordingly, it is worthwhile to continue the treatment.”
 It made sense to interpret ‘likely’ in para 6 against that background.
 He continued: